 • Common Law Right: The police have a common law right to knock on the door of any premises, unless that right is explicitly withdrawn.

-• Entry to Home: You are not obligated to allow police or any other person to enter your home or consent to giving them your phone or other personal items.
+• Entry to Home: You don’t have to allow police or any other person to enter your home.
+Likewise, you don’t have to allow them access to your phone or other personal items.

-• Legal Compliance: Always comply with legal requests and remain polite to the officers, but know your rights regarding entry and personal property.
+• Legal Compliance: Always comply with legal requests and remain polite to the officers.
+However, know your rights regarding entry and personal property.

 Your Rights During a Compliance Check